jordanjpark/express-sequelize-review/README.md

 # Express/Sequelize Review

-This is to help students in 1710-FSA-RM to be prepared for upcoming express-sequelize checkpoint.
+This is to help students in 1710-FSA-RM to be prepared for upcoming express-sequelize checkpoint

 ## Steps
 1. run npm install